North York writer and professor Wes Roberts has kept a secret from his family for more than six decades.

 Upon transition, he found himself at Pearson International Airport on the border of Toronto and Mississauga.
 It was early in the morning and the airport was closed.
 This would be Phase 1 for Roberts.

 “I’m standing at the departure gate, and there is something beside me,” he recalled.
-“I’m just looking up and there are planes taking off.
+“I’m just looking up and planes are taking off.
 I never questioned it.
 I watched the plane take off and it exploded.”

 Naturally, he was shocked by what had just happened and he turned to face what he thought was beside him, but he never saw a face.